President Obama’s IRS Scandal: Seven Years & Counting

 As we continue to bring you analysis this week of our recent win in the IRS case, we are reminded of how much this issue has developed since it was first discovered.

-To be clear – the Obama Administration’s IRS targeting of Tea Party and other grassroots conservative groups is one of the longest running scandals in President Obama’s nearly eight-year administration – and it is still ongoing.
+To be clear – the Obama Administration’s IRS targeting of the Tea Party and other grassroots conservative groups is one of the longest running scandals in President Obama’s nearly eight-year Administration – and it is still ongoing.
 After nearly seven years this December, one of our clients has still not received a determination on their submitted tax-exempt application.